datamade/eitc-map/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Commit, do not mess with rakefile, version, or history.
-* Send me a pull request.
+* Send a pull request.
 Bonus points for topic branches.

 ## Copyright

-Copyright (c) 2014 DataMade and Voices for Illinois Children.
+Copyright (c) 2015 DataMade and Voices for Illinois Children.
 Released under the [MIT License](https://github.com/datamade/eitc-map/blob/master/LICENSE).